sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/analytics/capping-analytics-data-storage.md

 This [command](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) sets expiration rule to evict all the record from the collection which `timestamp` field is older then specified expiration time.

 ## Time Based Cap in multi-tenant environments
-When you have multiple organisations, you can control analytics expiration on per organisation basis.
+When you have multiple organizations, you can control analytics expiration on per organization basis.
 This technique also use TTL indexes, as described above, but index should look like:

 ```{.copyWrapper}